ravikishandaiya/terraform-provider-miro/README.md

 Delete the `resource` block of the user and run `terraform apply`.

 ### Import a User Data
-1. Write manually a resource configuration block for the User in `main.tf` as shown in [example usage](#example-usage).
+1. Write manually a resource configuration block for the User as shown in [example usage](#example-usage).
 2. Run the command `terraform import miro_user.user1 [EMAIL_ID]`
 3. Check for the attributes in the `.tfstate` file and fill them accordingly in resource block.